Digital & Tech Glossary

 Adobe Summit

-Adobe's annual conference covering digital marketing, analytics, and customer experience technology.
+Adobe's annual conference covering digital marketing, analytics, and customer experience technology where professionals learn latest trends and network.

 Agile

-An iterative approach to software development emphasizing flexibility, collaboration, and frequent delivery.
+An iterative approach to software development emphasizing flexibility, collaboration, and frequent delivery to respond quickly to changing user needs.

 Ambient Computing Interface